SonicBlissed/AutoCounterGame/README.md

 ## Overview
 The Auto Counter Game is a game I've made for me, and by me.
 The thing I'm most proud of is that this game runs almost entirely with React useState.
 I made this project with the intention to iron out my skills and trial and error different methods.
 You'll see a wide array of techniques in the code.

+## How To Play
+- It's simple!
+Start out by clicking the big red button a few times!
+- You'll notice your points increasing, now you can use them to buy workers that will gather points for you every second!
+The amount they gather for you per second is right underneath your points and is labeled CPS
+- Expand and grow your points, increasing your CPS exponentially overtime as you buy more and more expensive workers

+## Dependancies
+- Lockr - This was installed with `npm i Lockr` and it makes it easier for me to set data to local storage, as well as retrieve it.
+- commaNumber - This was installed with `npm i commaNumber` and offers me a sweet function to automatically input commas to any number I give it.
+For example if I do commaNumber(7465) it will return 7,465
+- React - This was already in my app because I started this project with `npx create-react-app project-name` and it's my framework of choice so that I have access to React Hooks and components
+- Axios - This is what I use to make AJAX requests and was installed with `npm i axios`

 ## Goals Reached
 - One useState handles all the state
 - useEffect timestamps and saves progress every second